gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_deploy_pipeline.md

     ![](../../resources/images/gocd-helm-chart/pipeline_wizard_deploy_pipeline.png)

-3. Specify the git material with URL `https://github.com/gocd-demo/node-bulletin-board.git`.
+3. Specify a git material with URL `https://github.com/gocd-demo/node-bulletin-board.git`.
 The deploy scripts are present in the same repository as the application source.

     ![](../../resources/images/gocd-helm-chart/deploy_add_material.png)